pschou/prometheus/docs/configuration/configuration.md

 Where `<filename_pattern>` may be a path ending in `.json`, `.yml` or `.yaml`.
 The last path segment may contain a single `*` that matches any character sequence, e.g. `my/path/tg_*.json`.

+Remote paths are specified using an exact URL path with the prefix `http://` or `https://`.
+These are re-read on the refresh_interval.

 ### `<gce_sd_config>`